 Added to that there are plenty of shows about a male and female hero such as The X-Files, and The Avengers.
 Even in certain male led series such as Red Dwarf and Futurama, the female character is still the strongest, most intelligent and capable, like Leela and Kochanski.

 So really with this in mind why would Ghostbusters 2016 stand out as anything important just for having female heroes?
-Answer, it wouldn’t, but Paul Feig is still going to pretend that it does to flog his otherwise mediocre remake of a beloved film as lets be honest it had absolutely nothing else going for it.
+Answer, it wouldn’t, but Paul Feig is still going to pretend that it does to flog his otherwise mediocre remake of a beloved film.
+Lets be honest it had absolutely nothing else going for it.

 Paul Feig I think shot himself in the foot, head and various other places career wise with the way he tried to promote this film.

 Other people meanwhile who are career feminists like Anita Sarkeesian still make out that representation matters for the same reason they still cling on to other outdated examples of sexism.
 They need naive young people to believe sexism is everywhere, not just simply to further their careers like Paul Feig, but because it is the basis for their entire career overall.